Cercal scores twice to lead WNCC over Trinidad in playoffs

 It didn’t take long for the Cougars to strike in the second half as Renan Souza delivered a cross to Paul Cerros, who scored for the team’s second goal.

-WNCC made it 3-0 with 17:17 left in the game when Rodrigo scored after taking a pass from Dante Rafaela for the 3-0 lead.
+WNCC made it 3-0 with 17:17 left in the game when Cercal scored after taking a pass from Dante Rafaela for the 3-0 lead.

 The Cougars defense kept playing tough and was within two minutes of a shutout.
 That was when Trinidad’s Romario Harding was awarded a penalty kick.
 But, the PK went wide and the Cougars went on to get the win.